4 Tips to Surviving the Tunnels of Life

-My husband and I have had the opportunity to travel around the world, and there is no better way to broaden your perspective on life!
+My husband and I have had the opportunity to travel around the world, which is a great way to expand your perspective on life!
 After my oldest son graduated from high school, we decided to take the family to Europe – a fabulous memory making adventure!

 We invited our three children to participate in the planning of this trip, allowing them each to pick a country to visit.
-The plan was to visit three cities and they decided on: London, Rome, & Dusseldorf.
-We began our adventure in London, and while we were there we spontaneously decided to add another city to the list and visit Paris.
+The plan was to visit the three cities they decided on: London, Rome, & Dusseldorf.
+We began our adventure in London, and while we were there, we spontaneously decided to add another city to the list and visit Paris.

-So very early, while it was still dark, we boarded the Eurostar in London and made our way through the Channel Tunnel to France, arriving in Paris a little over two hours later.
-The idea of traveling almost 24 miles 250 feet below the water – that was mindboggling!
-As my imagination conjured up the “what ifs,” the experience triggered my fears.
+Very early, while it was still dark, we boarded the Eurostar in London and made our way through the Channel Tunnel to France, arriving in Paris a little over two hours later.
+The idea of traveling almost 31 miles 250 feet below the water was mind-boggling to me!
+En route, my imagination conjured up the many “what ifs” that could happen.
 What if the train got stuck in the tunnel?
-The tunnel collapsed?
-Or what if the tunnel filled with water?
+Or what if the tunnel collapsed?
+What if the tunnel filled with water?
 None of these options excited me!

-What I have come to realize is that just because I can’t see what God’s up to doesn’t mean that He isn’t creatively working on my behalf!
-In fact, He may be furiously orchestrating things for my good in spite of the fact that I am unable to see even a hint of what He’s up to.
+What I‘ve come to realize is that just because I am unable to see what God’s up to doesn’t mean that He isn’t creatively working on my behalf!
+In fact, He may be furiously orchestrating situations and events for my good in spite of the fact that I’m unable to see even a hint of what He’s up to.
 That’s real faith, right?

 Faith means being sure of the things we hope for and knowing that something is real even if we do not see it.
 Hebrews 11:1